Understanding Continuous Frames (Unique to PB)

 Compatibility Maintained

-- Standard Langstroth deep frames fit perfectly
+- Standard Langstroth deep and medium frames fit perfectly

 - Dadant frames also compatible with appropriate spacers